pben369/Neighbourhood-Map/README.md

 # My Neighbourhood Project:

-This project is called "My Neighbourhood" project, a single page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).features a map of Bangalore - my neighborhood.
-With functionalities to highlighted locations, third-party data about those locations and various ways to browse the content.
+This project is called "My Neighbourhood" project, a single page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app), features a map of Bangalore - my neighborhood.
+With functionalities of highlighted locations, third-party data about those locations and various ways to browse the content.

 ## Functionalities: